OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-30.md

 ## Proverbs 30:19

-the way of an eagle in the sky, the way of a snake on a rock, the way of a ship on the high seas, and the way of a man with a young woman.
+the flight of an eagle in the sky, the movement of a snake on a rock, the course of a ship on the high seas, and the way of a man with a young woman.

 ## Proverbs 30:20